Take-A-Breath/HackTheBox/README.md

-# CTF-Writeups
+# Writeups
-## Recon info and Writeups on completed Capture the Flags
+## Writeups on completed Capture the Flags

 **Completed**
 * ARCHETYPE